rhapsodyjs/RhapsodyJS-docs/Controllers.md

 ### Middlewares

 The middlewares defined here are applied to all the views of the controller (see the Middlewares session).
-Should be an array of the names of the middlewares.
+Should be an array of strings (so it will be the middleware with the same name in the `middlwares` folder) or functions (so the function itsel will be the middleware).

 ### Views